deployEMDS/technical-documentation/tests/data_product_publication/publication/data_product_offering_submittal/test_2_2_1_3/result_edc_vc.md

 The data producer can see all the data planes available in the connector.
 GUI is not available.
+By default, the connector runs with one data plane instance.

 Functional Suitability Quality Metric Score: 2